Abbeydorney: War of Independence

 Abbeydorney RIC Barracks, demolished in 1981.

 Abbeydorney was home to RIC barracks, which changed location at-least twice since the force was set up in the village.

 On October 12, 1920, lorries of armed RIC men evacuated, robbed and torched the Abbeydorney Co-Operative Creamery.
 The manager of the creamery, Tim O'Donovan received a blow to the back of the head by a constable's rifle when he refused to give up the key to his safe.

-On October 18, 1920, O'Donovan's house and that of his engine man, Patrick Tuomey was set alight by RIC constables in retalliation.
+On October 18, 1920, O'Donovan's house and that of his engine man, Patrick Tuomey was set alight by RIC constables in retaliation.

 On November 25th, 1920 the burning of the creamery was brought up in the House of Commons, where Chief Secretary, Sir Hamar Greenwood said that, according to a report, the creamery was burned on October 12th but they did not know who had committed the destruction.

 On October 31st, 1920 an RIC constable was shot dead in the village and another was seriously injured.
 The next day, people leaving mass were held up and searched.
 Most of the younger men had fled the village out of fear of being caught.
 That night, RIC Constables left the barracks with barrels of petrol and cordoned off all roads to the village.
 The houses of several people were burned: